api3dao/data-feed-reader-example/README.md

 DAPI_NAME=AVAX/USD yarn run:read-value-with-name
 ```

-## Reading data feeds with ID using a contract
+## Reading data feeds with ID using DataFeedReaderExample

 First send a transaction to allow the deployed DataFeedReaderExample contract to read the data feed.
 Note that you only
 need to do this once, and you can only do this on Polygon testnet.